 Propagating Aeonium Succulents:

 Aeonium plants can be easily propagated from offsets or by taking stem cuttings.
+When you take stem cuttings, you’ll also be encouraging your Aeonium to branch and become more bushy.
 Here’s how to propagate Aeonium succulents:

 - Carefully remove the offset from the main plant by gently twisting it or cutting it with a clean, sharp knife.